InvisibleWrench/FlutterMidiCommand/README.md

 A Flutter plugin for sending and receving midi

+Currently works with USB and BLE connections on Android, and USB and network(session) connections on iOS.
+BLE on iOS is WIP.

-See example folder for how to use
+See example folder for how to use.

 ## Getting Started